nitin42/redocx/docs/api.md

 ### Platform

 A lot of other custom renderers ([react-sketchapp](https://github.com/airbnb/react-sketchapp), [react-tv](https://github.com/raphamorim/react-tv) all have it).
 It's useful for platform differences within universal components.
-Thanks to [Peggy Rayzis](https://twitter.com/peggyrayzis)!

 #### Usage